 Welcome to the Lake Eildon Fishing Guide.
-Lake Eildon is one of Victorias largest man-made lakes spanning over 500 kilometres located just under 3 hours drive northeast from Melbourne.
-Built-in the 1950s for irrigation and generating electricity.
+Lake Eildon is one of Victorias largest man-made lakes spanning over 500 kilometres located just under 3 hours drive northeast of Melbourne.
+Built in the 1950s for irrigation and generating electricity.
 The lake flows into the Goulburn river and Eildon pondage resembling a large waterway labyrinth as it passes many townships such as Bonnie Doon ( Ah the serenity ).
-It can be a daunting task to fish Lake Eildon because if its size and variety and some local know-how can be very important.
-Lake Eildon is an amazing and scenic fishing destination which contributes heavily to local tourism.
+It can be a daunting task to fish Lake Eildon because of its size and variety and some local know-how can be very important.
+Lake Eildon is an amazing and scenic fishing destination that contributes heavily to local tourism.
 It’s a fantastic place for camping and to target trophy-sized rainbow or brown trout during winter.
 There is also plenty of golden perch, redfin, carp and Murray Cod.

 Things to do at Lake Eildon

 Lake Eildon is home to many luxury houseboats and with this comes action watersports such as boating, kayaking, canoeing, swimming, jet skiing, sailing, water skiing, paddle boarding and more.
 However, for many Lake Eildon is a premier destination for camping and Fishing.
 There is also a good variety of caravan parks, accommodation and boat hire for a weekend away in country victoria.
 Such as Eildon Pondage Caravan park.
 Lake Eildon national park is a great spot for bushwalks and spotting natural wildlife such as kangaroos, echidnas and reptiles.
 You can also have bushwalks at Merlo lookout and blowhard summit.
 As with all areas that have water and high grass just always be cautious of snakes in the area.

-Please keep in mind that no boating allowed in Eildon Pondage.
-But it’s land-based trout fishing during season-opening is quite epic.
+Please keep in mind that no boating is allowed in Eildon Pondage.
+But its land-based trout fishing during season-opening is quite epic.

 Fishing at Lake Eildon